ponchio/untrunc/README.md

     cd untrunc-master

+Reconfigure to link with Ubuntu's libav:

+    qmake CONFIG="system_libav"

+Compile the source code with the generated Makefile:

+    make

-Compile the source code using this command (all one line):
+Or compile the source code using this command (all one line):

     g++ -o untrunc file.cpp main.cpp track.cpp atom.cpp mp4.cpp -L/usr/local/lib -lavformat -lavcodec -lavutil